xopenapi/xapis-go/docs/StorageTemporaryCredentials.md

 ### NewStorageTemporaryCredentials

-`func NewStorageTemporaryCredentials(provider StorageProvider, bucket string, region string, credentials map[string]interface{}, ) *StorageTemporaryCredentials`
+`func NewStorageTemporaryCredentials(provider Provider, bucket string, region string, credentials map[string]interface{}, ) *StorageTemporaryCredentials`

 NewStorageTemporaryCredentials instantiates a new StorageTemporaryCredentials object This constructor will assign default values to properties that have it defined,